-After acceptance into the program, students are assigned a temporary faculty advisor.
+After acceptance into the program, students are assigned a faculty advisor.
+The faculty advisor has multiple roles, only one of which may be to advise the thesis.
+Students who wish to have another faculty member chair their thesis are free to choose, but will likely continue to work for their assigned advisor as a research assistant.
 In addition to providing support, advisors convey information and feedback to students regarding progress in the program and feedback from evaluations.
 If needed, faculty advisors also assist in outlining plans for student improvement and monitoring student improvement.
 Students are encouraged to consult with their advisor for assistance in registering for their first semester.
-Faculty advisors also help students develop their "Program of Study," which will bedue by the last day of Winter Semester classes.
+Faculty advisors also help students develop their "Program of Study," which will be due before the third week of your second semester.
 Students confirm their official thesis chair and advisory committee in the Graduate Progress system, the student selects a committee chair and members and send a request through the system for them to agree to serve on the committee.